-Actual vehicle revenue miles, passenger miles traveled, and operating expenses data for motor bus mode did not increase or decrease by more than ten percent.
-Fixed guideway directional route miles data did not increase or decrease.
+Actual vehicle revenue miles, passenger miles traveled, and operating expenses for motor bus mode did not increase or decrease by more than ten percent.
+Fixed guideway directional route miles increased by more than ten percent.

-Actual vehicle revenue miles, passenger miles traveled, and operating expenses data for light rail mode did not increase or decrease by more than ten percent.
-Fixed guideway directional route miles data did not increase or decrease.
+Actual vehicle revenue miles for demand response mode did not increase or decrease by more than ten percent.
+Passenger miles traveled decreased by more than ten percent.
+Operating expenses increased by more than ten percent.
+Fixed guideway directional route data is not applicable to demand response mode.

-Actual vehicle revenue miles, passenger miles traveled, and operating expenses data for commuter rail mode did not increase or decrease by more than ten percent.
-Fixed guideway directional route miles data did not increase or decrease (Reporting Manual, Federal Funding Allocation Test z).
+Actual vehicle revenue miles, passenger miles traveled, and operating expenses for vanpool mode decreased by more than ten percent.
+Fixed guideway directional route data is not applicable to vanpool mode.